KinyanjuiMacharia/MiWorkApp/MiWork/README.md

-# MiWork (Samuel)
+# MiWork

-An application for keeping loan inoformation of client including admin functionality.
+An application for keeping loan information of client including admin functionality.

-### Author
-M.Allaudin